microservicios-ing-soft-v/.github/README.md

 - **Azure Virtual Machine (VM)**:
   - Hosts Docker and Docker Compose.
   - Acts as the runtime environment for all microservices.
+  - After provisioning, the **infrastructure pipeline executes an Ansible playbook** to automatically install and configure required dependencies on the VM, including **Docker**, **Docker Compose**, and other system packages essential for container orchestration and service execution.

 - **Azure Container Registry (ACR)**:
   - Stores Docker images pushed by CI pipelines.